lirancr/prisma-rays/README.md

 `prisma migrate` is applying all migrations, without using transactions and only in one direction (e.g up), if your migration fail halfway the database is left in undetermined state until manually fixed

-`prisma lens` can apply as many migration steps as you wish in both directions to bring your database to the desired state.
+`prisma rays` can apply as many migration steps as you wish in both directions to bring your database to the desired state.
 Each migration step is being run inside a transaction and is being rolled back on errors

 ## Known limits and missing features

 #### So many logs

-Currently, even with verbose logging option turned off the you will still see every one of `prisma migrate` console logs when running `prisma lens` commands.
+Currently, even with verbose logging option turned off the you will still see every one of `prisma migrate` console logs when running `prisma rays` commands.
 Annoying, I know.

 #### Databases support

-At the moment `prisma lens` only supports `postgresql` & `mysql`,  (2 out of 3 relational databases prisma migration supports).
+At the moment `prisma rays` only supports `postgresql` & `mysql`,  (2 out of 3 relational databases prisma migration supports).
 This is due to some raw db queries used internally to perform the different functions.

 If you're interested in helping with this issue feel free to submit a pull request, adding your [engine file](./src/engines)`

 ## Going back to prisma migrate

-If you're unhappy with Prisma Lens or simply want to go back to the built in `prisma migrate` tool its easy to do so.
+If you're unhappy with Prisma Rays or simply want to go back to the built in `prisma migrate` tool its easy to do so.
-1. run `npx plens migrate` to bring your database to the latest version
+1. run `npx rays migrate` to bring your database to the latest version
 2. In the migrations folder, for each migration directory delete all the files except for the `migration.sql`
-3. if installed locally, uninstall prisma lens with `npm uninstall prisma-lens`
+3. if installed locally, uninstall prisma rays with `npm uninstall prisma-rays`

 ## Troubleshooting

-#### Error: P4001 The introspected database was empty while running plens prepare
+#### Error: P4001 The introspected database was empty while running rays prepare

 your database is empty so it cannot be used to generate the schema (maybe due to previous failure).
 Update your prisma schema to an initial point you want to support and run `npx prisma db push`.
-Then run `npx plens prepare` again
+Then run `npx rays prepare` again